easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 - This is a niche feature for full-stack/indie hackers
 - But: Very powerful in that niche

-**Q-IDE Advantage**: ONLY option for developers building solo projects with media (indie apps, games, etc).
+**Top Dog Advantage**: ONLY option for developers building solo projects with media (indie apps, games, etc).
 Unmatched in this segment.

 #### Strength #4: Integrated Product Philosophy